 1. Could your corticosteroid be part of the problem?
 Corticosteroid treatment has been linked to insomnia.
-If you’re struggling to fall asleep, talk to your doctor about altering your medication regimen at bedtime, such as taking an aspirin or a nonsteroidal anti-inflammatory drug (NSAID) instead.
-Corticosteroids aren’t the only spine pain drugs that can interfere with a good night’s rest.
+If you’re struggling to fall asleep, talk to your doctor about altering your medication regimen at bedtime, such as taking an aspirin or a nonsteroidal anti-inflammatory medicine (NSAID) instead.
+Corticosteroids aren’t the only spine pain medications that can interfere with a good night’s rest.

-You can learn more about how medicine impacts sleep in Are Your Back Pain Medications Ruining Your Sleep?
+You can learn more about how medicine impacts sleep in Are Back Pain Medications Disrupting Your Sleep?

 2. Match your sleep position to your joint pain.
 Have a sore joint in your neck?
 Rest your head on a flat pillow so your cervical spine is in a neutral position.
 Those with low back joint pain might find relief by sleeping on their back or side with their knees and hips flexed at a 90-degree angle.
 If you have hip joint stiffness, sleeping on your side with a pillow between your legs is a good idea.